-Effective tax rate: The effective tax rate is a calculated rate that would produce the same total taxes as last year when properties taxed in both years are compared.
+No New Revenue Rate: The effective tax rate is a calculated rate that would produce the same total taxes as last year when properties taxed in both years are compared.
 If property values rise, the effective tax rate will go down and vice versa.
 The objective of the effective tax rate is to generate equal tax revenues using taxable valuations from different years.